yquansah/sekret/README.md

 # sekret

-A CLI tool that simplifies Kubernetes secret management by reading environment variables from dotenv files and automatically creating or updating secrets in your cluster.
+A CLI tool that simplifies Kubernetes secret management.
+It can create or update secrets from dotenv files, list existing secret contents, and delete specific keys from secrets.

 ## Background